Aftermath

 The core problem in this case has to do with library paths, distro policies, and Steam’s own library handling:

-• Traditionally, libgallium.so has been installed to ${libdir}/dri
+has been installed to${libdir}/dri

-• I initially suggested installing it to ${libdir} to avoid library pathing issues, but the criticism I received was that distros would not be friendly towards shipping an unstable library here
+to avoid library pathing issues, but the criticism I received was that distros would not be friendly towards shipping an unstable library here - Thus, I came upon the decision to use rpath to ensure the

-Unfortunately, there are lots of things that don’t fully handle all variations of rpath, chief among them Steam.
-Furthermore, some distros don’t use the most optimal implementation of rpath (i.e., they use DT_RPATH instead of DT_RUNPATH), which hits those unimplemented parts of Steam.
+, chief among them Steam.
+Furthermore, some distros don’t use the most optimal implementation of rpath

 The reason(s) this managed to land without issues?

-• I was juggling the MR across multiple repos during final testing and CI mashing when I was trying to get it landed, and an intermediate version of the MR landed which updated all the CI LD_LIBRARY_PATH variables to include ${libdir}/dri which I had used for a test run but did not intend to land with the final version
+- I was juggling the MR across multiple repos during final testing and CI mashing when I was trying to get it landed, and an intermediate version of the MR landed which updated all the CI

-• My test machines all add a lot of extra directories to my LD_LIBRARY_PATH to avoid random issues when testing obscure apps
+to avoid random issues when testing obscure apps

 Combined, I wasn’t getting adequate testing, so it appeared everything was fine when really nothing was fine.